anasselabbadi/Screen_Recorder/README.md

 Copy code
 'python screen_recorder.py
-This will start the screen recording application.'
+This will start the screen recording application.

 7.Once the application window appears, you can click the "Start Recording" button to begin recording your screen.
 The "Stop Recording" button can be clicked to stop the recording.
 The "Dark Mode" button toggles the appearance of the GUI between light and dark themes.